- 1 Progress through Education

 It were the UNESCO education experts who linked in 1972 the role of education with social modernization and growth.
-At the “International Commission on the Development 14 of Education” they advocated in their report "Learning to Be" for more awareness for education: “progress in education accompanies economic progress and,consequently, evolution in production techniques”.
+At the “International Commission on the Development of Education” they recognized in their report "Learning to Be" education as a strategic field for social progress: “progress in education accompanies economic progress and, consequently, evolution in production techniques”.

 Since technology is essential for solving many of the problems in our modern society, the report concludes that scientific thinking should be an integral part of the educational curriculum on all levels - something that the old system based on Taylorism and standardized qualification for working on workbenches could not fulfill.